ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 To do this, the timestamp of the deployment identified in [step one](#1-identify-the-affected-version) can be used to interrogate the event log to identify affected records.

-To can this list run the following SQL with the identified SQL:
+You can run the SQL below to list the affected records:

 ```sql
 select distinct el.source_system_id, el.source_system